 R-134a is an efficient refrigerant but its ability to transport lubricant through the AC system diminishes as the pressure in the AC system drops.
 In other words if the system doesn’t have a full charge the compressor won’t get sufficient lubrication and could fail.
 If the air conditioner doesn't seem cold enough, it could mean the charge is low.
 When the compressor fails, it shoots a lot of metal shavings into the system, making it necessary to replace many parts.
 An AC repair after a compressor failure is almost always more than $1000.
 If your air conditioner doesn't feel cold enough, be sure to have the system checked for leaks.

+We are committed to staying on the cutting edge of auto repair.
+Nearly 50% of the vehicles made today have a new refrigerant in their air conditioning systems.
+R-1234yf refrigerant has a much lower environmental impact and we are ready with the latest service equipment to get the job done.
 Now that we can't live without our air conditioners, we'll just have to go with the flow when environmental concerns cause changes that may increase vehicle and repair costs.